Hardhikman/RAG-agent1/README.md

 # 🧠 UPSC Question Paper Generator AI Agent

-This is a production-ready AI-powered RAG (Retrieval Augmented Generation) system that generates new UPSC GS questions by learning from previous year question papers (PYQs).
-Built with `LangChain`, `ChromaDB`, `Ollama`, and `Gradio`.
+A production-ready RAG (Retrieval Augmented Generation) pipeline to generate new UPSC GS questions from PYQs using local LLMs like `phi3` or `mistral` via [Ollama](https://ollama.com), powered by `LangChain`, `ChromaDB`, and `Gradio`.

 ---

 ## 🚀 Features

-- 🔍 Parses and extracts PYQs from PDFs.
+- 🔍 Extracts questions from UPSC GS PDF files.
-- 🧠 Vectorizes and stores questions using ChromaDB.
+- 🏷️ Tags questions by year and paper (e.g., GS1, GS2).
-- 📚 Tags questions based on GS paper structure.
+- 📚 Builds vector DB using ChromaDB.
-- 🧪 Generates new UPSC-style questions using local LLMs via Ollama.
+- 🧠 Generates new questions via LLMs with LangChain & Ollama.
-- 💻 Intuitive Gradio interface for interaction.
+- 💻 Interactive Gradio UI for UPSC aspirants and educators.
-- 🗃️ Organized modular structure for clarity and scalability.
+- ⚙️ Modular codebase and structured folders.

 ---